-- 1. Requirements for Chronically Homeless individuals with a preference for Veterans Project: - a.
-A minimum of 30 housing Units of the Project must be dedicated to chronically homeless individuals at 30% AMGI.
-Highest priority in this set-aside will be given to Projects that meet the requirements stated herein and have the most housing Units dedicated to chronically homeless individuals. - b.
-Documented support for the Project from the Local Government in which the Project is located. - c.
-Adequate financial support must be in place in order for the Project to be viable.
-Residents of a Housing First project are charged 30% of their income, if any, for rent.
-Therefore, adequate financial support must be demonstrated.
-In most cases, some type of Rental Assistance would be required. - d.
-The Supportive Services provider must provide a Supportive Services plan as outlined in Exhibit N and demonstrate proven capacity and experience to serve chronically homeless individuals. - e.
-Project must meet minimum architectural requirements of the Housing First model such as a secured single point of entry to the building, community room spaces and offices for Supportive Services commensurate to number of units, as well as the other requirements. - f.
-A preference for Veterans must include: (1) a commitment to make available case management services to address the bio-psycho-social needs of tenants including connection to veteran-specific services and resources as part of its Supportive Services plan and (2) a veteran-specific outreach plan.
+a.
+A minimum of 30 housing units, or 60 units if one project, that are dedicated to Chronically Homeless people with rents designated at 30% AMI.
+Highest priority in this Set-Aside will be given to the PSHP that meets the requirements herein and has the most housing Units dedicated to Chronically Homeless people.

+- b.
+Documented support for the PSHP from the Local Government in which the PSHP is located. - c.
+Adequate financial support must be in place in order for the PSHP to be viable.
+Residents of PSHP are charged 30% of their income, if any, for rent.
+Rental Assistance will be required.
+Adequate rental support must be demonstrated at Application by documentation.
+To show the level of commitment, Applicants must submit evidence of one or more of the following; an executed contract (binding commitment) for project based Rental Assistance, either public (issued in accordance with 24 CFR 983.51(b)(1)) or private; a letter of interest specifying the terms of the contract with a firm date to enter into a contract, which if public, conforms with 24 CFR 983.51(b)(1); a letter from the Local Government stating 1) availability of vouchers, 2) Annual Housing Plan defining process for project-basing vouchers, and 3) targeted population; or other evidence of privately funded assistance.
+Rental Assistance must be shown in the Rental Analysis Worksheet in Form 3.
+A Rental Assistance contract, confirming the commitment to provide Rental Assistance to the PSHP, shall be submitted to the Arizona Department of Housing (ADOH) at equity underwriting and approved by ADOH. - d.
+Supportive Services provider must provide a Supportive Services plan as outlined in Exhibit N and demonstrate proven capacity and experience to serve Chronically Homeless people. - e.
+The PSHP must meet minimum architectural requirements of the Housing First model such as secured point of entry to the building(s), community room spaces, and for Supportive Services commensurate to the number of units.
+Other requirements include overflow drains and similar features that create a safe living environment. - f.
+A preference for veterans must include: (1) a commitment to make available case management services to address the bio-psycho-social needs of tenants including connection to veteran-specific services and resources as part of its Supportive Services plan and (2) a veteran-specific outreach plan.
 The service provider listed in the Supportive Services plan must have a minimum of two years' experience providing the required services stated in this paragraph.
-Developments with project-based HUD VASH vouchers will be considered as having met this standard because HUD VASH includes Veterans Administration provided case management Services.
-Otherwise, these services must be clearly described in the Supportive Service Plan.
-Letters of support and collaboration from the nearest Veterans Administration Hospital or community based outreach clinic and the Arizona Department of Veterans Services are required to demonstrate coordination of veteran-specific resources and services. - 2.
-Requirements for Chronically Homeless Individuals or Chronically Homeless Families either of which with earnings of 30% AMI Project. - a.
-A minimum of 25% of the housing Units of the Project must be dedicated to Chronically Homeless individuals, and/or families with earnings of 30% AMI and rents, adjusted by family size.
-Highest priority in this set-aside will be given to Projects that meet the requirements stated herein and have the most housing Units dedicated to chronically homeless individuals or families.
+Letters of support and collaboration from the nearest Veterans Administration Hospital or community based outreach clinic and the Arizona Department of Veterans Services are required to demonstrate coordination of veteran-specific resources and services.